arushivyas/pfdo_mgz2image/README.rst

         The output file stem to store conversion.
 If this is specified with an extension, this extension will be used to specify the output file type.

-        SPECIAL CASES:
-        For DICOM data, the <outputFileStem> can be set to the value of an internal DICOM tag.
-The tag is specified by preceding the tag name with a percent character '%%', so

-            -o %%ProtocolName

-        will use the DICOM 'ProtocolName' to name the output file.
-Note that special characters (like spaces) in the DICOM value are replaced by underscores '_'.

-        Multiple tags can be specified, for example

-            -o %%PatientName%%PatientID%%ProtocolName

-        and the output filename will have each DICOM tag string as specified in order, connected with dashes.

         [-o|--outputFileStem <outputFileStem>]
         The output file stem to store image conversion.
 If this is specified